SAP/cf-nodejs-logging-support/README.md

 }
 ```

-This library supports six logging levels: *error*, *warn*, *info*, *verbose*, *debug* and *silly*.
+This library supports seven logging levels: *off*, *error*, *warn*, *info*, *verbose*, *debug* and *silly*.
 Make sure that your JWT specifies one of them in order to work correctly.
 It is also important to make sure that the JWT has not been expired, when using it.

 ##### 2 Providing the public key
 The logging library will try to verify JWTs attached to incoming requests.
 In order to do so, the public key (from above) needs to be provided via an environment variable called *DYN_LOG_LEVEL_KEY*: